bxparks/rpn83p/USER_GUIDE.md

 function.
 To simplify the implementation code, only the following word sizes are
 supported: 8, 16, 24, and 32, corresponding to 1, 2, 3, and 4 bytes
 respectively.
-The RPN83P app represents all numbers internally using the TI-OS floating point number format which supports 14 decimal digits, corresponding to 46.5 bits.
+The RPN83P app represents all numbers internally using the TI-OS floating point number format which supports 14 decimal digits.
+This corresponds to 46.5 bits.
 Therefore, the largest word size that could be supported in the current architecture is 40.
-Supporting a 64-bit word size would require a complete rewrite of the application
+Supporting a 64-bit word size would require a major rearchitecture of the application

 Every `BASE` operation respects the current `WSIZ` value, truncating the `X` or `Y` integers to the word size, before performing the `BASE` operation, then truncating the result to the word size.
-For example, if the word size is 16, then the `RR` (rotate right circular) operation rotates bit 0 to bit 15, instead of bit 31 if the word size were 32.
+For example, if the word size is 16, then the `RR` (rotate right circular) operation rotates bit 0 to bit 15, instead of bit 31 if the word size was 32.

 The `WSIZ` command uses the value of the `X` register, but the value shown on the display depends on the base mode.
 It is sometimes easier to temporarily